DFHack/dfhack/docs/guides/quickfort-library-guide.rst

 Extra blueprints that are useful in specific situations.

 - :source:`library/embark.csv <data/blueprints/library/embark.csv>`
+- :source:`library/pump_stack.csv <data/blueprints/library/pump_stack.csv>`

 The embark blueprints are useful directly after embark.
 It contains a ``#build`` blueprint that builds important starting workshops (mason, carpenter, mechanic, and craftsdwarf) and a ``#place`` blueprint that lays down a pattern of useful starting stockpiles.

+The pump stack blueprints help you move water and magma up to move convenient locations in your fort.
+See the step-by-step guide for using it by running ``quickfort run library/pump_stack.csv -n /help``.